Iterative stochastic subspace self-consistent field method: Introduction

 \section{Introduction}

 Moore's law \cite{Moore65} predicts that the computer speed approximately doubles every two years.
-Therefore, we could expect that the system sizes accessible by conventional quantum chemistry \textit{ab initio} methods will keep growing rapidly in the next few decades.
-However, since several years, Moore's law is only fulfilled by an increasing number of cores per processor.
-Consequently, it becomes more and more important to develop parallel computer codes and algorithms that are capable for exploiting high-performance parallel computing environments. \cite{Nielsen08, deJong10, Yasuda08a, Yasuda08b, Ufimtsev08, Ufimtsev09a, Ufimtsev09b}
+Therefore, we could expect that the system sizes accessible by conventional quantum chemistry \textit{ab initio} methods will keep growing rapidly in the next few decades. \alert{However, since several years, Moore's law is only fulfilled by an increasing number of cores per processor as CPU clock rate has stopped increasing.
+Indeed, today hardware is designed in a multi-core manner and one needs to write softwares which support multi-threading to take full advantage of the hardware.} Consequently, it becomes more and more important to develop parallel computer codes and algorithms that are capable for exploiting high-performance parallel computing environments. \cite{Nielsen08, deJong10, Yasuda08a, Yasuda08b, Ufimtsev08, Ufimtsev09a, Ufimtsev09b}

-The computational bottleneck in Hartree-Fock (HF) \cite{SzaboBook} and density-functional theory (DFT) \cite{ParrBook} methods, in their conventional formulations, is the computation of the two-electron integrals which scales quartically with the system size $N$.
-Fortunately, this formal $O(N^4)$ scaling does reduce asymptotically to $O(N^2)$ if one takes into account only the numerically significant integrals \cite{Dyczmons73, Kussmann13} by using standard Schwarz screening \cite{Haser89} or distance-dependent screening techniques. \cite{Maurer12}
+The computational bottleneck in Hartree-Fock (HF) \cite{SzaboBook} and density-functional theory (DFT) \cite{ParrBook} methods, in their conventional formulations, is the computation of the two-electron integrals which scales quartically with the number of basis functions $N$.
+Fortunately, this formal $O(N^4)$ scaling does reduce asymptotically to $O(N^2)$ if one takes into account only the numerically significant integrals \cite{Gill94a, Gill94b, Dyczmons73, Kussmann13, 3eRR} by using standard Cauchy-Schwarz screening \cite{Haser89} or distance-dependent screening techniques. \cite{Maurer12}

 The two main steps in a self-consistent field (SCF) calculation are the formation of the Fock or Kohn-Sham (KS) matrix \cite{Challacombe97} and the subsequent determination of the molecular orbital (MO) coefficients.
 The work required for the formation of the Fock or KS matrix can be done very efficiently by exploiting the local nature of chemistry.
-For example, the formation of the Coulomb part of the Fock or KS matrix scales linearly with the system size using the continuous fast-multipole method developed by White and coworkers. \cite{White94a, White94b} Linear scaling can also be reached for the computation of the exact exchange matrix \cite{Schwegler96} and exchange-correlation potentials (see Refs.~\onlinecite{Goedecker99, Kussmann13} and references therein).
+For example, the formation of the Coulomb part of the Fock or KS matrix scales linearly with the system size using the continuous fast-multipole method developed by White and coworkers. \cite{White94a, White94b} Linear scaling can also be reached for the computation of the exact exchange matrix \cite{Schwegler96} and exchange-correlation potentials (see Refs.~\onlinecite{Goedecker99, Kussmann13}, and references therein).